-In the designing phase, our main concerns will be related to the collecting system, power source and the sensors.
+In the designing phase, our main concerns will be related to the collecting system, whether or not it should consist of a vacuum system or a barrier (floating or natural barrier), power source and the sensors.
 When it comes to the building phase, our objectives will consist of creating the list of materials needed, procuring and assembling each component, considering the design, in a sustainable and ethical manner.
 Finally, testing the product is essential.
 Our objective of this phase is to have a working prototype, improving it if needed.